No need to break the bank, these are the best AR-15 options that will get you on target and leave money for ammo.

 On a DI AR-15, the gas block is what diverts the gas from the barrel into the gas tube, thus back into the BCG.
 Most entry-level guns utilize a front sight base style gas block, in which the block is integral with the front sight.
 However, low-profile gas blocks, which reside under the handguard, are becoming more common.

 The AR-15 bolt carrier group is where a lot of the action happens in the rifle’s operation.
 The component loads the fresh round, fires it and ejects the spent case.
 Essentially it’s made up of four main components.

 Bolt: The rotating bolt locks the chamber for firing, as well as strips a fresh round off the magazine.
-It also has an extractor, whose job is to pull the spent case out, eject it from the receiver.
+It also has an extractor, whose job is to pull the spent case out and eject it from the receiver.
 Bolts are typically made of one of three kinds of steel, Carpenter No. 158, 860 or 9310.

 Carrier: The heart of the BCG, it houses all the other components and does all the heavy lifting.
-It deals with a ton of force thus must be well made from tough material, the same kinds of steel as the bolt.
+It deals with a ton of force and thus must be well made from tough material, the same kinds of steel as the bolt.